+Following the rapid spread of the coronavirus disease outbreak the world economy entered a period of unprecedented health care crisis that has already caused considerable global disruption in business activities and everyday life.
 The Management of the Company considered the unique circumstances that could have a material impact on the business operations and risk exposures of the Company as follows:

-- Operational risks, from unavailability of personnel; - Business risks, from decrease in premium production due to closure of businesses and decrease in tourism; - Underwriting risks, from increase in claims costs; - Market risks, from volatility in investments' values; and - Credit risks, from increase in expected credit losses due to overdue premiums.
+- Operational risks, from unavailability of personnel; - Business risks, from decrease in premium production due to closure of businesses and decrease in tourism; - Market risks, from volatility in investments' values; - Credit risks, from increase in expected credit losses due to overdue premiums; and - Inflation risk, as an indirect effect of the pandemic.

-Based on the above, immediate actions have been taken to remediate the consequences of Covid-19 on business operations and reduce relevant risk exposures.
+Based on the above, immediate actions have been taken to remediate the consequences of coronavirus on business operations and reduce relevant risk exposures.

-Also, taking into consideration the main areas affected, the Company's Management is assessing the impact of Covid-19 on its business operations, solvency, profitability and liquidity positions on a continuous basis, by incorporating downside scenarios and stress tests using various assumptions.
-From the analysis performed to date, no additional liquidity and/or capital needs have been identified.
+Also, taking into consideration the main areas affected, the Company's Management assessed the impact of the pandemic on its solvency position by incorporating downside scenario during the ORSA 2021 exercise, as further presented in Section C6.5 of the Report.
 The Management of the Company will continue to monitor the situation closely and assess the need to take any additional required measures in case the period of disruption becomes prolonged.